 \begin{remark} In Definition~\ref{def:hom_ev}, we assume that $k(x,y)>0$ for all $x,y \in \mS$, and that $P_\ve(x,y)=0$ for all $\ve$ small whenever the cost is $+\infty$.
 Under mild additional conditions, one could also analyze the case where $P_\ve(x,y)=h_{x,y}(\ve)$ with $h_{x,y}(\ve)\to 0$ as $\ve \to 0$.
 Also, it is possible to treat the case in which the functions $h_{x,y}$ are Hölder continuous instead of Lipschitz.
 For the sake of simplicity, we do not pursue this generalization here.
-However, we do present in Section~\ref{sec:examples} an example involving a related inhomogeneous Markov chain that exhibits this type of structure. \end{remark} Definition~\ref{def:hom_ev} builds on \cite[Definition~1]{Ell00}, but differs from it in two important ways.
+However, we do present in Section~\ref{sec:examples} an example involving a related inhomogeneous Markov chain that exhibits this type of structure. \end{remark}

+Definition~\ref{def:hom_ev}\, builds on \citep[Definition~1]{Ell00}, but differs from it in two important ways.
 On the one hand, we require that for every $\ve \in (0,1]$ the transition matrix $P_\ve$ be irreducible, without imposing aperiodicity.
-On the other hand, we strengthen the regularity assumptions on the dependence of transition probabilities on $\ve$ by assuming the existence of Lipschitz functions $h_{x,y}$ that capture their asymptotic behavior as $\ve \to 0$, similarly of \cite{Pak08}.
+On the other hand, we strengthen the regularity assumptions on the dependence of transition probabilities on $\ve$ by assuming the existence of Lipschitz functions $h_{x,y}$ that capture their asymptotic behavior as $\ve \to 0$, similarly to \citep{Pak08}.

-To contrast, in addition to ergodicity, \cite[Definition~1]{Ell00} assumes that for any pair $(x,y)$ with $\co(x,y)<+\infty$,
+To contrast, in addition to ergodicity, \citep[Definition~1]{Ell00} assumes that for any pair $(x,y)$ with $\co(x,y)<+\infty$,

 with $P_{\ve}(x,y)=0$ otherwise.
 The strengthening of these regularity assumptions is motivated by technical considerations: it ensures sufficient stability of the associated inhomogeneous dynamics as the mutation parameter vanishes, ruling out oscillatory behavior.
-Importantly, these assumptions remain compatible with the standard classes of evolutionary models, including those in which transition probabilities depend polynomially on the mutation rate, as in \cite{young1993evolution,KMR93,kanRob95}.
+Importantly, these assumptions remain compatible with the standard classes of evolutionary models, including those in which transition probabilities depend polynomially on the mutation rate, as in \citep{young1993evolution,KMR93} or \citep{kanRob95}.

 \begin{remark} Given a model of evolution $(P_{\ve})_{\ve}$, setting $\beta := - \log (\ve)$ and $p_{\beta} := P_{e^{-\beta}}$, a simple manipulation shows that, for all $(x,y)\in \mS\times \mS$ such that $\co(x,y)< +\infty$,